nianswe/photoblog/README.md

     - [Inspiration](#inspiration)

 # PROJECT GOALS
-This is a project under the Code Institute Diploma in Software Development Program.
+This is a project under the Code Institute Full Stack Developer Diploma Program.
-This website is photo bleg called Memory Lane, wher you can in a private wiew save and publish your memorys and photos, also publish the photos on the public site.
+This website is photo blog called Memory Lane, where you can in a private view save and publish your memorys and photos, also publish the photos on the public site.

-# UX
+# Fundamentals

 User stories